 You can also prepare a healthy coffee substitute from acorns that our ancestors made.
 Coffee substitutes that mimic the taste of coffee were once very popular, as coffee was difficult or even impossible to have.
 All these supplements are caffeine-free, so people who avoid caffeine still use it today.

 Roasting acorns is crucial because it gives a great taste of acorn tea.
-You can also use roasted grains of different cereals like barley to make a tea that tastes like coffee.
+You can also use roasted grains of different cereals like barley to make a tea that is similar to a coffee.

 You can make a tea that can also be prepared from potato scrapings, dandelion, figs, peas, chicory, almonds, corn, beets or carrots besides acorns as coffee substitutes.
 A tea that has a mixture of these plants makes it excellent.